Tips Bulletin

 Deep Cleaning a Bowling Ball

-Deep cleaning is an essential task when learning how to clean a bowling ball.
+Deep cleaning is essential when learning how to clean a bowling ball.
 After some time, the oily lanes create build up on your ball’s surface, and no matter how many times you wipe it down with topical cleaner, the oil doesn’t seem to go anywhere.

 This excess oil often means it’s time to give your ball a deeper cleaning.
 Grab a large plastic bucket and fill it up with hot water and a few drops of liquid dish soap.
 Purchase some waterproof tape to cover the finger holes of your bowling ball.